mandober/debrief.haskell/topics/type-level-programming/class-metaprogramming.md

 numFields :: (Generic a, GNumFields (Rep a)) => a -> Natural numFields = gnumFields . genericize

+x1 = numFields (AuthBasic "alyssa" "pass1234") -- 2
+x2 = numFields (AuthSSH "<key>")               -- 1
 ```

-Now `numFields (AuthBasic "alyssa" "pass1234")` returns `2`, as desired, and it will *also* work with any datatype that provides a `Generic` instance.
-If the above code makes your head spin, don't worry: this is by far the most complicated piece of code in this blog post up to this point.
+Now `numFields (AuthBasic "alyssa" "pass1234")` returns `2`, as desired, and it will also work with any datatype that provides a `Generic` instance.

 Let's break down how it works piece by piece:

 - First, we define the `Generic` class, comprised of two parts:
   1. The `Rep a` associated type maps a type `a` onto its generic, sums-of-products representation, i.e. one built out of combinations of `Either` and pairs.

-    2. The `genericize` method converts an actual *value* of type `a` to the equivalent value using the sums-of-products representation.
+  2. The `genericize` method converts an actual value of type `a` to the equivalent value using the sums-of-products representation.

 - Next, we define a `Generic` instance for `Authentication`. `Rep Authentication` is the sums-of-products representation we described above, and `genericize` is likewise `genericizeAuthentication` from above.

 - Finally, we define `numFields` as a function with a `GNumFields (Rep a)` constraint.
 This is where all the magic happens:

   - When we apply `numFields` to a datatype, `Rep` retrieves its generic, sums-of-products representation type.

-    -   The `GNumFields` class then uses various TMP techniques we've already described so far in this blog post to generate a `numFields` implementation on the fly from the structure of `Rep a`.
+  - The `GNumFields` class generates a `numFields` implementation on the fly from the structure of `Rep a`.

   - Finally, that generated `numFields` implementation is applied to the genericized term-level value, and the result is produced.

 After all that, I suspect you might think this seems like a very convoluted way to define the (rather unhelpful) `numFields` operation.
-Surely just defining `numFields` on each type directly would be far easier?
+Surely, just defining `numFields` on each type directly would be far easier?
 Indeed, if we were just considering `numFields`, you'd be right, but in fact we get much more than that.

-Using the same machinery, we can continue to define other generic operations-equality, comparison, etc.-the same way we defined `numFields`, and all of them would automatically work on `Authentication` because they all leverage the same `Generic` instance!
+Using the same machinery, we can continue to define other generic operations (equality, comparison, etc.) the same way we defined `numFields`, and all of them would automatically work on `Authentication` because they all leverage the same `Generic` interface.

-This is the basic value proposition of generic programming: we can do a little work up front to normalize our datatype to a generic representation *once*, then get a whole buffet of generic operations on it for free.
+>This is the basic value proposition of generic programming: we can do a little work up front to *normalize our datatype to a generic representation once*, then get a whole buffet of generic operations on it for free.

 In Haskell, the code generation capabilities of TMP is a key piece of that puzzle.

-#### Improving our definition of `Generic`
+##### Improving our definition of `Generic`

 You may note that the definition of `Generic` provided above does not match the one in `GHC.Generic`.
 Indeed, our naïve approach suffers from several flaws that the real version does not.
 This is not a `GHC.Generics` tutorial, so I will not discuss every detail of the full implementation, but I will highlight a few improvements relevant to the broader theme of TMP.